Lemoncode/pragmatic-drag-and-drop-tutorial-typescript/01-simple-kanban/02-drag/README.md

 # 02 Drag

-We already have a basic board, let's go for the first step, being able to drag a card.
+We already have a basic board, let's go for the first step, let the user drag a card.

 ## Step by step

-We will use Atlassian's `Pragmatic drag and drop`, so the first thing we'll do is install it:
+We will use Atlassian's `Pragmatic drag and drop`, so the first action to take is install the library:

 ```bash
 npm install @atlaskit/pragmatic-drag-and-drop